mvysny/dynatest/README.md

 ### Reusable test battery

-Remember that you call functions to register a test or a block.
-You can call those functions in the `DynaTest` block, but you can call them from anywhere - you can extract a reusable function that registers some kind of reusable battery of tests.
+Remember that the `test()`/`group()` are just plain Kotlin functions, which register a test or a group.
+Typically you call those functions from the block passed into the `DynaTest` constructor, but you can call them from anywhere - you can extract a reusable function that registers some kind of reusable battery of tests.
 The only thing that's needed is the `DynaNodeGroup` receiver (to have a context from which you can call the `test()`/`group()`/other functions).